 Though humble compared to other Central Asian architectural marvels, like Registan and Khiva, the Burana Tower is still interesting to visit.
 With the Ala-Archa Mountains in the background, the setting couldn’t be more perfect.
 Plus, the old bal-bals (warrior totems) are pretty cool to see as well.

 The easiest way to see the Burana Tower is to book a tour with a local company.
 We recommend going with Show Me Bishkek.

 If you want to go independently, you’ll either need your own car or take a combination of buses and taxis to reach the tower.
 If you’re going with the latter option, you’ll first need to take a matrushka from the Western Station in Bishkek to Tokmok and then grab a taxi to Burana.
-All together, the trip should cost around $15 in total.
+Altogether, the trip should cost around $15 in total.

 Where to Stay Around Burana Tower

 The nearest town is Tokmok although most people will probably stay in Bishkek since it’s only 90 minutes away.
 Check the previous sections for suggestions on where to stay in Bishkek.